 The Connie and Tom Kossen Center for Teaching & Learning promotes teaching excellence at Mississippi University for Women.
-A collaborative and welcoming learning community, the Kossen Center stimulates reflection and conversation about teaching and encourages the adoption of practices that enhance learning.
-The Kossen Center values evidence-based practices that promote active learning both in and out of the classroom with the ultimate goal of creating curious, self-motivated, lifelong learners.
+A collaborative and welcoming learning community, the Kossen Center prompts reflection and conversation about teaching and facilitates opportunities for staff and faculty to develop a better understanding of how we learn.
+The Kossen Center values evidence-based practices that promote learning both in and out of the classroom with the ultimate goal of creating opportunities for engaged and enthusiastic learning.

 The Kossen Center does not seek to impose a single pedagogical approach on the university’s faculty, but rather celebrates and draws from the rich diversity of teaching styles practiced on campus.
 We ensure that the campus stays up to date on the newest ideas and trends in educational practice through faculty members bringing in new ideas from outside contacts and the Kossen Center’s staff seeking out new approaches in higher education.
 By fostering communication and conversation between disciplines, the Kossen Center acts as a campus hub for the exchange of ideas related to teaching and professional development.